Ecotone

 Distribute based on Context

 There may be situations when we would like to introduce Message Channel per Client.
-This is often an case in Multi-Tenant environments.
-In Ecotone we can keep our code agnostic of Multiple Channels and keep it focused on the business side, and under the hood implement whatever our Multi-Tenant environment needs.
+This if often a case in Multi-Tenant environments when premium Customer does get higher consumption rates.
+In Ecotone we can keep our code agnostic of Multiple Channels, and yet provide this ability to end users in a simple way.
 For this we will be using Header Based Strategy.

 Taking as an example Order Process: